Hacker0x01/docs.hackerone.com/docs/programs/homepage.md

 id: "programs/homepage"
 ---

 The homepage is the central place for customers to go after they log in.
-This page shows all programs within your organization and any action items required per program.
-Regardless of the type of program you're running with HackerOne.
-This page will show a quick overview of the status and the action items of your vulnerability reports.
+This page shows all programs within your organization and any action items required per program, regardless of the type of program you're running.

 ![homepage](./images/homepage.png)